Aberdeen–Inverness line: History

 The first two parts of the line merged to form the Highland Railway.
 The Highland Railway operated the line from Inverness to Keith with the Great North operating the line from there to Aberdeen.
 The Highland was grouped with other railways into the London Midland and Scottish Railway and the Great North was grouped into the London and North Eastern Railway by the Railways Act 1921, before eventually becoming part of British Railways in 1948.

 Since 1948

-Many intermediate stations and connecting branch lines were closed at various dates during the 1950s and 1960s to both passenger and goods traffic.
-The 1963 Reshaping of British Railways report recommended the closure of Inverurie and Insch stations but these remain open.
+Many intermediate stations and connecting branch lines were closed to both passenger and goods traffic at various dates during the 1950s and 1960s.
+The 1963 Reshaping of British Railways report recommended the closure of Inverurie and Insch stations, but these remain open.
 In 1968, the route was singled.

 Dyce railway station was reopened in 1984.

 The railway bridge over the A96 road south of Nairn was replaced in 1991.
 A new steel-span bridge was constructed adjacent to the existing stone arched bridge.
 The new bridge was opened in July 1991.
-This eliminated a bottleneck on the A96 where lights allowed only one direction of traffic under the narrow bridge at a time.
+This eliminated a bottleneck on the A96 where lights allowed only one direction of traffic at a time under the narrow bridge.

-A new freight interchange known as Raith's Farm was opened in 2009 at Dyce.
+In 2009, a new freight interchange at Dyce, known as Raith's Farm, was opened.